Chess enthusiasts and supporters,

-Many accounts will find that “chataranga” traveled from the Indian subcontinent up through Persia, then across the across the Saharan by means of trade caravans and had been renamed the Persian moniker of “shatranj”.
+Many accounts will find that “chaturanga” traveled from the Indian subcontinent up through Persia, then across the Saharan by means of trade caravans and had been renamed the Persian moniker of “shatranj”.
 Casual tournaments were common amongst the Moors as well as an activity for erudite players engaging in blindfold competitions.
 The Moors’ role in chess has been recounted and was one of the most pivotal moments for chess.

 When shatranj entered the Iberian peninsula with the arrival of the Moors, the game would undergo yet another change nearly 800 years later.
-It would be this game what would again move around the world with the emergence of Spain and its navigational superiority.
+It would be this game that would again move around the world with the emergence of Spain and its navigational superiority.
 While slavery was a prominent aspect of this 400-year period that followed, the sons of slaves did not have many opportunities to engage in such revelry or gaming.
 However, those mulatto slaves and those born free had more access to “cultural niceties”.
 One of those men was James McCune Smith.

 “And as we gazed at Morphy, with his fine, open countenance, brunette hue, marvelous delicacy of fibre, bright, clear eyes, and elongated submaxillary bone, a keen suspicion entered our ethnological department that we were not the only Carthaginian in the room.
 It might only be one drop, perhaps two, God only knows how they got there but surely, beside the Tria mulattin who at present writes, there was also a Hekata-mulattin in that room!”